 Oxford is very much a university, hospital, voluntary sector and local government town.
 The notable absentees, of course, are business and industry.

 Oxford University is internationally competitive, and has strengths in areas such as Life Sciences for example its Biochemistry Department and Botnar Research Centre.
 The recently founded Said Business School illustrates that it retains its historical openness to the sources of its funding.

 Oxford is the county town of Oxfordshire, and so hosts the central administration of Oxfordshire County Council.
-Despite the fervid and misplaced efforts of Oxford City Council, local residents of been spared a unitary authority.
+Despite the fervid and misplaced efforts of Oxford City Council, local residents have been spared a unitary authority.